 November 1978.
 Captain Beefheart & His Magic Band.

-Driving between Atlanta & New Orleans on the tour bus, Don and I discovered our deep fascination with art supply stores.
-The bus driver would get off the interstate to track down a store.
+Driving between Atlanta & New Orleans on the tour bus, Don and I discovered our deep collected fascination with art supply stores.
+With a word from Don, the driver tracked down a store.
 No simple feat in those days prior to Google and the internet.
 You had to find a phone book.
 Yeah, I’m that old.

 It was an endless and joyful treasure hunt.
 We’d separate and conquer opposite sides of the store and then excitedly raise our arms high, prize discovery in hand.